 The Black River begins about 30 miles south of here in Wisconsin, heads north into Michigan while dropping over a 1000 feet in such a short distance!
 The last few hundred feet of this drop are part of this national parkway that includes hiking trails to several falls plus a nice camp ground and picnic area near the harbor.
 The North Country Hiking Trail bisects the parkway as well.

 Although water levels were down, the falls and surrounding scenery were well worth the trip.
-[The links below show the falls during two other trips when water levels were higher]
+[See our links to more pictures of the falls during two other trips when water levels were higher]

 Geology buffs will enjoy this hiking this area, identifying the traces of volcanic upheaval from eons ago.